 tutorial

 How to Use ROS 2 Parameters

-Configure your ROS nodes at startup to customize their behavior
+Set up your ROS 2 nodes at startup to tailor their behavior to your specific needs.

+tutorial